ondras12345/AlarmClock/README.md

-# Arduino-alarm-clock
+# AlarmClock
-Arduino alarm clock using a DS3231 RTC and a LCD
+An Arduino-compatible alarm clock with multiple configurable alarms

 **WARNING**: This project is still under development.